RealAlexOfori/HTMLandCSS/week_02/day_2/class_object_diagram.md

 The class diagram must contain:

-* At least two classes contained in rectangles with the title of the class at the top (capitalised)
+* At least two classes contained in rectangles with the title of the class at the top (UpperCamelCase)
 * At least one attribute for each class with types indicated (e.g. “name: string”, “age: int”)
 * Any methods that each class has
 * Lines or "relationships" to indicate the structure of the classes and how they interact with each other.
 Types of relationships, such as many-to-many, do not need to be indicated at this level